-The jurisdictions included in this publication were selected based on certain factors.
+The jurisdictions included in this publication (in alphabetical order) are Belgium, Hong Kong, Ireland, Luxembourg, the Netherlands, Singapore, Spain, Switzerland and the United Kingdom.
+These jurisdictions have been selected based on certain predetermined factors.
 The inclusion (or non-inclusion) of a particular jurisdiction does not entail judgment by Loyens & Loeff on such jurisdiction.
-The selected countries are included in alphabetical order.